elpassion/mainframer-intellij-plugin/README.md

 ![](readme/add_new_configuration.png)

-For created configuration you can set a build command and tasks to execute:
+For created configuration you can set a build command to execute:

 ![](readme/run_configurations.png)